MatheLi/Fall_Detection_App_AI/posts/The_app_code.md

 # The app
 The app has diffrent tasks.
 It records the gyroscope, accelerometer and orientation data.
 In addition it writes a CSV-file and sends it to a FTP-Server.
+This survey is greatly reduced for better clarity.
+The full code has about 450 lines.

 ## Create Files
-In this part, we create two files.
+In this part, we create a CSV-file.
 Furthermore we name the diffrent columms columns.
 ```
         File sdCard = Environment.getExternalStorageDirectory();
         File dir = new File(sdCard.getAbsolutePath() + "/sean");
         file = new File(dir, "output"+unixTimename+".csv");
-        file2 = new File(dir, "output2"+unixTimename+".csv");

         String entry = "timestamp,rel_time,acc_x,acc_y,acc_z,gyro_x,gyro_y,gyro_z,azimuth,pitch,roll\n";
         try {
             FileOutputStream f = new FileOutputStream(file, true);